Laurent Bouzereau

-Laurent Bouzereau is a French-American documentary filmmaker, producer, and author.
+Laurent Bouzereau is a French-American Grammy Award winning filmmaker, producer, and author, with EMMY-award nominated films.
 He is the co-founder of Nedland Films, with his partner Markus Keith.
-Together, they are developing narrative films, television series and documentaries.
+Together, they are developing narrative films, television series, and documentaries.

 Life and career

-Laurent Bouzereau is the director and co-producer of JAWS @ 50 (2025), produced by NatGeo, Amblin Documentaries & Nedland Films, and of the acclaimed feature documentary Music by John Williams about the life and career of composer John Williams, produced by Steven Spielberg, Ron Howard, Lucasfilm, Amblin Documentaries, Imagine Documentaries & Nedland Films.
-The film premiered at the AFI Film Festival and received the Best Music Documentary Award from the Critics' Choice Awards.
+Laurent Bouzereau won a Grammy Award for Best Music Documentary for Music by John Williams about the life and career of composer John Williams, produced by Steven Spielberg, Ron Howard, Lucasfilm, Amblin Documentaries, Imagine Documentaries & Nedland Films.
+The film premiered at the AFI Film Festival and also received the Best Music Documentary Award from the Critics' Choice Awards.
+The Grammy Award got Steven Spielberg his EGOT status.

-Bouzereau directed and co-produced Faye, about actress Faye Dunaway, which premiered at the Cannes Film Festival and was released on HBO and Max in 2024.
+Bouzereau is the director and co-producer of Jaws @ 50: The Definitive Inside Story (2025), produced by NatGeo, Amblin Documentaries & Nedland Films.
+The film received a 2026 EMMY (News & Documentary) nomination for Outstanding Arts & Culture Documentary.
+He directed and co-produced Faye, about actress Faye Dunaway, which premiered at the Cannes Film Festival and was released on HBO and Max in 2024.
 His other films include Becoming Hitchcock: The Legacy of Blackmail for StudioCanal which premiered at the 2024 Lumière Film Festival,Timeless Heroes: Indiana Jones & Harrison Ford for Lucasfilm / Disney+ and the HBO feature-length documentary Mama's Boy, based on the best-selling memoir by Dustin Lance Black.
 The film was produced by LD Entertainment, Amblin Television, Playtone and Nedland Media and opened the 2022 NewFest - LGBTQ+ Film and Media festival.
 Bouzereau is also the director / co-producer of Natalie Wood: What Remains Behind, for HBO and Amblin Television.
 The film was selected at the 2020 Sundance Film Festival and presented in the Documentary Premiere selection.
 He directed and co-produced the acclaimed Netflix series Five Came Back, executive produced by Steven Spielberg and Amblin Television, based on the best-selling book by Mark Harris, with an Emmy-winning narration by Meryl Streep.
 The documentary features Francis Ford Coppola, Guillermo del Toro, Paul Greengrass, Lawrence Kasdan, and Steven Spielberg.